Click the Cure Alzheimer's Fund logo below to donate

 This wasn’t the first time my grandmother had sat through this play, not the first time she had to endure watching a loved one’s head slowly become vacant – her mother had suffered the same fate.
 Unfortunately, this didn’t make it any easier.
 If anything it was scarier, knowing what was coming but not knowing how to stop it.

 I cannot say for whom it was hardest.
-It might have been for my grandfather, the Duke and Stanford grad who prized his ability to think above all of his other traits.
+It might have been for my grandfather, the career diplomat and Duke and Stanford grad who prized his ability to think above all of his other traits.
 It might have been for my grandmother, the devoted wife caring for a husband who no longer recognized her.
 Or it might have been for my mother and her siblings, watching their loving father struggle to understand how to put on his shirt in the morning.
-I don’t really think it mattered though, don’t think there is a value to suffering more than anyone else.
+I don’t really think it mattered though; there is no value to suffering more than anyone else.
 In a situation where everybody hurts, there are no winners.

 My grandfather did his best to not let his disease alter who or what he was during that first year.
 I did what I had always done and followed suit.
 But as my running continued to get better, his deteriorated.